rdiff-backup foo bar rdiff-backup backup foo bar

 find out-dir -name '*frobniz*'

-rdiff-backup doesn’t obscure the names of files at all, so often using traditional tools work well.
+rdiff-backup doesn’t obscure the names of files unless the file system doesn’t support its length or certain characters, so often using traditional tools work well.

 Either of these equivalent commands lists the times of the available versions of the file